canonical/cloud-init/doc/rtd/reference/yaml_examples/scripts.rst

 ***********************

 The use of :ref:`vendor-data <vendordata>` can be controlled by the user.
-Vendor data can be used (or disabled) with an optional prefix.
+Vendor-data can be used (or disabled) with an optional prefix.

 For a full list of keys, refer to the
 :ref:`scripts vendor module <mod_cc_scripts_vendor>` docs.